-GRAND BLANC, Mich. - By now, Ray Bishop has his routine down.
+GRAND BLANC, Mich. -

 He's been designing and painting goalie masks for years and he's always trying to one-up himself.